Quick Fix: The square root of 10 is 3.162 when rounded to three decimal places.

 The square root of 10 is 3.162.

-How do you calculate the square root of a number?
+How do you calculate the square root of any number?

 The square root formula finds a number that, when multiplied by itself, gives your original number.
 The general rule is n√x × n = x^(1/n).
-When n=2, we call it a square root.
-You can use methods like prime factorization or long division to crack it.
+When n=2, it's a square root.
+You can use methods like prime factorization or long division to work it out by hand.

 How do you find the square root of 10 to the power of?